Energy drink: United Kingdom

 In 2001, the UK Committee on Toxicity investigated Red Bull, finding it safe but issuing a warning against its consumption by children and pregnant women.

 In 2009, a school in Hove, England, requested that local shops refrain from selling energy drinks to students.
 Headteacher Malvina Sanders added that "This was a preventative measure, as all research shows that consuming high-energy drinks can have a detrimental impact on the ability of young people to concentrate in class."
 The school negotiated for their local branch of the Tesco supermarket to display posters asking students not to purchase the products.
 Similar measures were taken by a school in Oxted, England, which banned students from consuming drinks and sent letters to parents.

 While not yet age-restricted by legislation, all major UK supermarkets have agreed to voluntarily stop the sale of energy drinks to under-16s.
 The UK government plans to end the sale of energy drinks to under-16s in the future.

 In January 2018, many UK supermarkets banned the sale of energy drinks containing more than 150 mg of caffeine per liter to people under 16 years old; this was followed by the UK government announcing that it planned to ban all sales of energy drinks to minors in 2019.
 However, in 2022 such plans were reported to have been scrapped by Health Secretary Sajid Javid.

-In September 2025, it was reported that England is planning to ban under-16s from buying energy drinks.
+In September 2025, it was reported that England is planning to ban individuals under 16 from buying energy drinks.
+This ban shall come into effect by April 2027.

 United States

 As of 2013 in the United States, some energy drinks, including Monster Energy and Rockstar Energy, were reported to be rebranding their products as drinks rather than as dietary supplements.
 As drinks they would be relieved of FDA reporting requirements with respect to deaths and injuries and can be purchased with food stamps, but must list ingredients on the can.

 Some places ban the sale of prepackaged caffeinated alcoholic drinks, which can be described as energy drinks containing alcohol.
 In response to these bans, the marketers can change the formula of their products.

 In terms of labeling, caffeine must be disclosed on the product label.
 The specific amount of caffeine, however, does not have to be specified.

 In 2013, the US Senate Commerce Committee requested 16 energy drink manufacturers to voluntarily agree not to market to children under 18.

-In 2014, the American Beverage Association published the "Guidelines for the Responsible Labeling and Marketing of EDs" encouraging companies that produce energy drinks to voluntarily report the total caffeine content from all sources, limit marketing to children, and report adverse health effects to the Food and Drug Administration.
+In 2014, the American Beverage Association published "Guidelines for the Responsible Labeling and Marketing of EDs", encouraging companies that produce energy drinks to voluntarily report the total caffeine content from all sources, limit marketing directed at children, and report adverse health effects to the Food and Drug Administration.